MushroomFleet/VEO3-Angel/README.md

 # VEO3-Angel 🎬✨

 **VEO3-Angel** is a desktop application that transforms basic video ideas into detailed, optimized prompts for Google's VEO3 video generation model.
-Built with Electron, Express, and powered by Anthropic's Claude AI, it provides an intuitive interface for creating professional-grade video prompts.
+Built with Electron, Express, and powered by multiple AI providers (Anthropic Claude & OpenRouter), it provides an intuitive interface for creating professional-grade video prompts with access to 300+ AI models.

 ![VEO3-Angel Interface](https://github.com/MushroomFleet/VEO3-Angel/blob/main/veo3-angel.png)